 Citation: This is information needed to give credit to, or locate, work(s) published or created (a book, paper, article, web site, artwork, composition, music file) by others.

-Hyperlink: An element in a digital document that links to another place in the same document or to an entirely different document or website.
+Hyperlink: A Hyperlink is an element in a digital document that links to another place in the same document or to an entirely different document or website.
 It is typically activated by clicking on a highlighted or underlined word or image on the screen.

 Begin by expanding the Part 1 section below by clicking on the +.